 - Cat: I’m contextualizing him as one of the great figures in rock history.

 - Ronnie: You can’t show him in his prime in ’77 and then jump straight to him as he is now.
 It’s terrifying.
 You have to reverse it.
-You have got to show him as he is now, very briefly, and then show him in 1977.
+Show him as he is now, very briefly, and then show him in 1977.
 You have got to Benjamin Button it.

 - Cat: I don’t know what you’re talking about.
 All rock stars are older now.
 Steven Tyler, David Bowie, Mick Jagger…